 A word of caution: If you’re out in off-piste terrain, you should ALWAYS have bindings with hike function.
 Imagine one of your buddies has an accident or gets caught in an avalanche – you’ll want to be able to get back up the mountain to help them as fast as you can.
 And that’s simply not possible if you’re trying to walk up the mountain in powder snow and you only have ski boots on …

-However, if all you want to do is hit the pow just off the slopes and you take the lift up the mountain, then park bindings like the Jester or Jester Pro will do just fine.
+However, if all you want to do is hit the pow just off the slopes and you take the lift up the mountain, then park bindings will do just fine.